The Reach Books by Teens 2016 series is underway! Learn more.

 Everyone has a story to tell and the ability to tell it.
 Our job is to amplify those voices, and to share them with you.
+Through writing workshops designed for all levels of literacy, Shout Mouse empowers writers from marginalized backgrounds to tell their own stories in their own voices and, as published authors, to act as agents of change.
 Learn more.

 The young women of Restavek Freedom Foundation are writing books with a mission: to end child slavery in Haiti.
 They have created two beautiful and powerful children's books raising awareness of this issue, inspired by their own pain and determination to overcome.
 Learn more.

 The teen tutors of Reach Incorporated noticed that few children's books reflected their reality.
 They decided to do something about that: they wrote their own.
 Now these teens have written eight original books, and are diversifying children's literature, one smart-fun-real-brave-bold story at a time.
 Learn more.